zawwar1/dollop/README.md

-Credit development tree
+dollop development tree

-Credit is a PoS-based cryptocurrency.
+dollop is a PoS-based cryptocurrency.

 Development process
 ===========================